Kong/kong-pongo/README.md

 Usage: pongo action [options...] [--] [action options...]

 Options (can also be added to '.pongo/pongorc'):
-  --no-cassandra     do not start cassandra db --no-postgres      do not start postgres db --grpcbin          do start grpcbin (see readme for info) --redis            do start redis db (see readme for info) --squid            do start squid forward-proxy (see readme for info)
+  --no-postgres      do not start postgres db --cassandra        do start cassandra db
+  --grpcbin          do start grpcbin (see readme for info) --redis            do start redis db (see readme for info) --squid            do start squid forward-proxy (see readme for info)